Symphony No. 2 (Bernstein): Premiere

 The work was premiered on April 8, 1949, with Serge Koussevitzky conducting the Boston Symphony Orchestra and the composer at the piano.
 It was met with good reviews and received a repeat performance in Tanglewood that summer.
 It was recorded for the first time by Columbia Records in 1950 with Bernstein himself conducting the New York Philharmonic with pianist Lukas Foss as the soloist.
 A typical performance of the work lasts approximately 35 to 40 minutes.

 W.H.
 Auden, who reportedly did not care for ballet and thought it a "very, very minor art", appears not to have appreciated the translation of his poem into other media.
 After the Symphony's premiere he commented that it "really has nothing to do with me.
 Any connections with my book are rather distant."

+Revised version

+Bernstein revised the concerto in 1965 and added "The Masque", which is the jazz movement as the intoxicated apartment gathering.
+It is scored as relatively lightly, featuring piano plus percussion, harp, and bass, which helps it feel like a jazz club.
+The "Epilogue" follows after.

 Ballet

 Jerome Robbins choreographed a ballet to this symphony in 1950 for the New York City Ballet.
 The choreography has been lost.
 The work was premiered at the New York City Center Theater in 1950 and showcased the artistry of Jerome Robbins, Todd Bolender, Francisco Moncion and Tanaquil Le Clercq.

 John Neumeier used the score for a ballet premiered by Ballet West in 1991.
 Liam Scarlett created another version for the Royal Ballet in 2014.